mattjr/syntheticcv/readme.md

 The data set from the sintel animated movies available [2] has been obtained using a modified version of blender.
 Could we reuse their scripts and code with our randomly generated scenes ? it seem possible to get the binaries of the modified blender to get ground truth flow (no need for disparities) by contacting the authors
-The paper [2] describes the methodology and modications than have been done to blender to generate the data, but it seems that the code has not been made publicly available.
+The paper [2] describes the methodology and modifications than have been done to blender to generate the data, but it seems that the code has not been made publicly available.

 ## using maya

- We coud use the code used to generate synthethic optical flow data used in the paper [4]
+ We coud use the code used to generate synthetic optical flow data used in the paper [4]

 ## references to procedural scenes generation